Eastern Silver Aster (Symphyotrichum concolor)

 Natural Habitat: A rock pineland plant in Miami-Dade, less common elsewhere in South/Central Florida, but widespread in the Panhandle and SE coastal plain.

-Planting and Care: Prefers medium moisture, but relatively tolerant of drought once established.
+Planting and Care: Prefers average moisture, but relatively tolerant of drought once established.
 Flowers best with abundant sun but also in partial shade.

-Cons: Not much, except tendency of flower spikes to lean over and sprawl if unsupported.
+Cons: Not much, except tendency of flower spikes to lean over if unsupported.